openfcci/vagrant-drupal-cms/readme.md

 This means that vagrant will still have old baseboxes on your system.
 To clean these up:

 1. run `vagrant box list`
-2. You can remove all but the most recent one, run `vagrant box delete <basebox> virtualbox`
+2. You can remove all but the most recent one, run `vagrant box remove <basebox> virtualbox`

 [1]:http://downloads.vagrantup.com
 [2]:https://www.virtualbox.org/wiki/Downloads